 Step 3: Select Disk Utility

-When you see the Utilities window, click on the Disk Utility found at the bottom of the list and then click Continue.
+When you see the utility window, click on the Disk Utility found at the bottom of the list and then click Continue.
 This will lead you to another window for the next steps.

 NOTE: From this point on, the macOS will erase all of the data saved in your internal hard drive.